waldzellai/metatool-app/README.md

 - Support prompts, resources, tools under MCP.
 - Support multi-workspace: e.g., activate a workspace of DB1 or switch to DB2 in another workspace, preventing polluting context of DB1 to your MCP Client.

 The app is also self hostable, free and open source.
-The differences between this repo and cloud version are:

-- You can try how this app works using cloud version but I actually encourage you to self host if you are familiar with docker: it will provide unlimited access with lower latency, full private operations on your end.
+There is also a cloud version.
+You can try how this app works using cloud version but I actually encourage you to self host if you are familiar with docker: it will provide unlimited access with lower latency, full private operations on your end.
-- Cloud version adds auth and session contexts
-- Cloud version provides server side encryption
-- Cloud version tweaks a little bit on serverless hosting
-- To use it with Smithery MCP hosting, it requires cloud hosted URL (or you can use ngrok etc.)

 Check out demo videos at https://metamcp.com/.
 Here is an overview screenshot.